 The government also acknowledges the utility of this process; it promotes an equitable and efficient result for both the IRS and the taxpayer alike.
 Accordingly, the government has authorized the IRS to negotiate and settle taxpayer liability through the program of Offer in Compromise.

-If you are considering an offer in compromise, it would not hurt to give me a call.
-I have worked with clients over the years to put together their OIC requests and have a good track record of success.
-Let me see if I could help raise the stakes in your situation.
+If you are considering an offer in compromise, it would not hurt to give us a call.
+We have worked with clients over the years to put together their OIC requests and have a good track record of success.
+We could help you to raise the stakes in your situation.

 Offer in Compromise: The Process for Making an Offer

 In most cases, the IRS will suggest the offer in compromise option with a delinquent taxpayer when:

 - An analysis of the taxpayer’s assets, liabilities, income, and expenses shows that payment of the entire tax liability is unlikely (this second factor does not apply to doubt as to liability cases).

 Once the IRS has determined these two things, the IRS will bring the offer-in-compromise option to the taxpayer’s attention.
 The representative will discuss the benefits of an accepted offer and which forms must be filled out.
 The IRS directs its employees to provide the taxpayer with:

 You may also find additional guidance for Form 656 in Form 656-B, also known as the Offer in Compromise Booklet.

 Other important information which should be considered when contemplating an Offer-in-Compromise submission includes the following: